Bipolar Disorder in Children and Teens

 Young people with bipolar disorder can have several problems at the same time.
 These include:

-- Substance abuse.
-Both adults and kids with bipolar disorder are at risk of drinking or taking drugs.
+- Misuse of alcohol and drugs.
+Young people with bipolar disorder are at risk of misusing alcohol or drugs.

-- Attention deficit/hyperactivity disorder (ADHD).
-Children who have both bipolar disorder and ADHD may have trouble staying focused.
+- Attention-deficit/hyperactivity disorder (ADHD).
+Children and teens who have both bipolar disorder and ADHD may have trouble staying focused.